Anacostia: History

 The name "Anacostia" comes from the anglicized name of a Nacochtank settlement along the Anacostia River.
+Archaeological evidence indicates that American Indians settled in the Washington, D.C., area at least 4,000 years ago, close to the Anacostia River.
+Native inhabitants within the present-day District of Columbia included the Nacotchtank, at Anacostia, who were affiliated with the Conoy.

 Captain John Smith explored the area in 1608, traveling up the "Eastern Branch"—later the Anacostia River—mistaking it for the main body of the Potomac River, and met Anacostans.
 Before the arrival of whites, the Nacostine villages in this area were a lively center of trade visited by Native Americans such as the Iroquois of New York.
 Even after the founding of Maryland, Leonard Calvert, in a letter to a merchant in London, described "Anacostan" as one of the three best places in the colony for trading with natives.

 Around the year 1668, native peoples previously living south of Anacostia were forced northward by war.
 Anacostine Island, which first appeared on a 1670 map drawn by Augustine Herman, was settled by the Anacostans around this time.

 The core of what is now the Anacostia historic district was incorporated in 1854 as Uniontown and was one of the early suburbs in the District of Columbia.
 It was designed to be affordable for Washington's working class, many of whom were employed across the river at the Navy Yard; its (then) location outside of and isolated from the city made its real estate inexpensive.
 The initial subdivision of 1854 carried restrictive covenants prohibiting the sale, rental or lease of property to anyone of African or Irish descent.

+During the Civil War, Anacostia was protected by a series of forts upon the hills southwest of the city.
+Following the conclusion of the war, the forts were dismantled and the land returned to its original owners.

 Abolitionist Frederick Douglass, often called "the sage of Anacostia", bought Cedar Hill, the estate belonging to the developer of Uniontown, in 1877 and lived there until he died in 1895.
 The home is still maintained as the Frederick Douglass National Historic Site in Anacostia.

-During the Civil War, Anacostia was protected by a series of forts upon the hills southwest of the city.
-Following the conclusion of the war, the forts were dismantled and the land returned to its original owners.

 Anacostia, always part of the District of Columbia, became a part of the city of Washington when the city and District became coterminous in 1878.

 On January 27, 1886, the House of Representatives Committee on the District of Columbia voted in favor of renaming Uniontown to Anacostia.
 After the bill passed the House of Representatives, the Senate also voted in favor of the name change.
 The name change became effective on April 22, 1886.
 At the time, property deeds restricted land ownership to people who were white, and therefore Anacostia had only white residents.

-The opening of the Pennsylvania Avenue Bridge in 1890 began to link Anacostia to the rest of the District of Columbia.
+The opening of the Pennsylvania Avenue Bridge in 1890 linked Anacostia to the rest of the District of Columbia.